abarbour/pbe-data/README.md

 	git clone git@github.com:abarbour/pbe-data.git

-The total size of this repository is on the order of 800 Mb, so the first clone will take a considerable amount of time.
+The total size of this repository is on the order of 800 Mb, so the first fetch will take a considerable amount of time.
 The size can be minimized slightly by replacing `git clone` with `git clone --depth 1` in the expression above.